Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 453 was formed from the trunk route 53 on 15 February 2003, the weekend that the central London congestion charge began.
 The 53, traditionally Plumstead Common to West Hampstead, later Camden Town, and until recently Oxford Circus, was cut back to Whitehall and reduced in frequency.
 The 453 operates from Deptford to Oxford Circus over the same route, and then on to Marylebone, but despite effectively being a split off of part of route 53, the new route was tendered, but was awarded to Stagecoach from Plumstead garage, which operated the 53.

-The route was specified for Citaro Gs, known as “Bendy Buses,” although standard double deckers had to be used for the first four weeks as Mercedes could not deliver enough in time.
-However, the route has generated above usual interest in that it has become the first artic route to be tendered and awarded to a different operator.
+However, the route generated above usual interest when it became the first and indeed only artic route to be tendered and awarded to a different operator.
 This potentially created a problem for Selkent, which had lost its only artic operated route.
-As with other companies, the drivers selected to drive these large vehicles were put on improved pay and conditions, and the route loss means they had nowhere to go.
-Forcing them back onto standard pay would not be acceptable, so they would either have to drive normal buses on the enhanced pay, or transfer to the new operator.
+As with other companies, the drivers selected to drive these large vehicles were put on preferable pay and conditions.
+The route loss meant they either had to go back onto standard bus work (whether or not retaining their enhanced pay), or transfer to the new operator.

 A daft situation arose to begin with, because the originally planned terminus at Deptford’s Seager development (by the DLR station) fell through.
 As there was nowhere else suitable to turn an artic, buses run empty all the way to and from Lewisham (Jerrard Street) to turn round and stand.
 This meant up to 3 buses were tied up all day just running to and fro empty!
-This also resulted in the quirk that buses started and finished their journeys at a request stop – despite being so busy, the Deptford stop is not compulsory.
+This also resulted in the quirk that buses started and finished their journeys at a request stop – despite being so busy, the Deptford stop was not compulsory.

 One wonders if Stagecoach's agreement for the 453 to be tendered, rather than negotiated, may have influenced the outcome of the tendering exercise, as running the route from Plumstead was rather inefficient.
 The loss of the route to London General came as little surprise given those circumstances.
 Stagecoach proposed to extend the whole service to Catford garage, where the route would then have been based, allowing some Woolwich area routes to be operated from Plumstead rather than Catford.
-This would have solved both problems and made the operation a lot more efficient, but it was not TfL's idea, and so they were not interested.
+This would have solved both problems and made the operation a lot more efficient, but it was not TfL's idea, and so it was not interested.

 A surprising change from 15 January 2005 was the reduction of the Monday to Friday frequency from every 6 minutes to every 8 minutes, although there are a couple of extra peak hour journeys.
 This was mainly to free up 5 Citaros for route 25 in East London, which is even busier.
 The intention to terminate at Deptford Bridge was finally realised from 9 September 2006, releasing 4 vehicles to First where they allowed route 18 to be increased.
-So the original batch of vehicles for route 453 has already been split into 3, and is likely to be further distributed among the other London operators in the coming months.

 Thanks to Jordan Young for compiling most of this article